CS558/technology-lecture-4-dom/README.md

 * Filtering operations

 ## Animations
 Finally, it is also possible to create animations using the canvas API and JavaScript.
-The simplest way to do this is with the requestAnimationFrame() API.
+The most robust way to do this is with the requestAnimationFrame() API, which triggers an event whenever the screen needs to be redrawn:

 ```javascript
 function drawFrame() {